Comparison of birth control methods: Hormonal methods

 The IUD (intrauterine device) is a T-shaped device that is inserted into the uterus by a trained medical professional.
 There are two different types of IUDs: copper or hormonal.
 The copper IUD (also known as a copper T intrauterine device) is a non-hormonal option of birth control.
 It is wrapped in copper which creates a toxic environment for sperm and eggs, thus preventing pregnancy.
 The failure rate of a copper IUD is approximately 0.8% and can prevent pregnancy for up to 10 years.
 The hormonal IUD (also known as levonorgestrel intrauterine system or LNg IUD) releases a small amount of the hormone called progestin that can prevent pregnancy for 3–8 years with a failure rate of 0.1-0.4%.
 IUDs can be removed by a trained medical professional at any time before the expiration date to allow for pregnancy.

 Oral contraceptives are another option, these are commonly known as 'the pill'.
 These must be taken at the same time every day in order to be the most effective.
 There are two different options, there is a combined pill that contains both of the hormones estrogen and progestin, and a progestin-only pill.
 The failure rate of each of these oral contraceptives is 7%.

 Some choose to get an injection or a shot in order to prevent pregnancy.
 This is an option where a medical professional will inject the hormone progestin into a woman's arm or buttocks every 3 months to prevent pregnancy.
 The failure rate is 4%.

 Women can also get an implant into their upper arm that releases small amounts of hormones to prevent pregnancy.
 The implant is a thin rod-shaped device that contains the hormone progestin that is inserted into the upper arm and can prevent pregnancy for up to 3 years.
 The failure rate for this method is 0.1%.

-The patch is another simple option, it is a skin patch containing the hormones progestin and estrogen that is absorbed into the blood stream preventing pregnancy.
+The patch is another simple option; it is a skin patch containing the hormones progestin and estrogen that is absorbed into the bloodstream preventing pregnancy.
 The patch is typically worn on the lower abdomen and replaced once a week.
 The failure rate for this is 7%.

 The hormonal vaginal contraceptive ring is a ring that contains the hormones progestin and estrogen that a woman inserts into the vagina.
 It is replaced once a month and has a failure rate of 7%.